tejraj-pawar/spring-security-jwt/README.md

 - **JwtTokenUtil.java:** This is responsible for performing JWT operations like creation and validation of JWT.

 - **JwtAuthenticationEntryPoint.java:** This class will extend Spring's AuthenticationEntryPoint class and override its method to commence.
 It rejects every unauthenticated request and sends error code 401 with user defined error message.

 - **WebSecurityConfig.java:** This class extends the WebSecurityConfigurerAdapter.
                           This is a convenience class that allows customization to both WebSecurity and HttpSecurity.
-                          In this we will set http security to not to authenticate "/authenticate" and "/register" requests. and all other requests will pass through JwtRequestFilter to validate their JWT token.
+                          In this i have set http security to not to authenticate "/authenticate" and "/register" requests. and all other requests must pass through JwtRequestFilter to validate their JWT token.

 - **JwtUserDetailsService.java:** This class is implementing UserDetailsService interface and it is responsible for providing user details for given username.